ayushrayal/cohort-2.0/6-JavaSCriptDOM/README.md

 - `15-EventBubbling/` — event bubbling/capturing demo (toggle `important` class on list items)
 - `16-PianoPlay/` — piano keys demo using keyboard or click events to play sounds
 - `17-CharacterCount/` — live character counting and preview
-- `1-BasicOfDOM/` — basics of selecting elements and manipulating them
-- `2-LightOffOnProject/` — demonstrates toggling styles or states via DOM
-- `4-RandomThingWithAPI/` — fetch API usage with DOM updates
-- `5-QuotesGeneratorWithAPI/` — quotes generator using a remote API
-- `7-MiniProjectOFCreateElementAndApendChild/` — creating and appending elements programmatically
-- `8-MiniProjectOFCreateElementAndApendChildWithMousemove/` — a variant that reacts to mouse movement

 ## How to preview
 All projects are static.
 You can open any `index.html` directly in the browser, but some fonts/assets load better via a local server.
 From the workspace root: